nuwave/lighthouse/docs/4.8/api-reference/directives.md

   scopes: [String!]

   """
-  ALlows to resolve the relation as a paginated list.
+  Allows to resolve the relation as a paginated list.
   Allowed values: paginator, connection.
   """
   type: String